 Ponting out with your index finger is also very rude in Thailand.
 If you do want to point out something you can do it with your whole hand and fingers put together with your palm faced upwards and pointed in the desired direction.
 But, never point at a monk or Buddha statue, either with fingers or feet.

 In general, the weather in Thailand is hot and tropical so wear clothes made of lightweight natural fabrics, and light slip-on shoes or sandals.

-When leaving the beach and entering closed areas like shops and restaurants, or you are simply out on the street near or far of the beach don’t go without covering your body first.
+If you leave the beach and enter closed areas like shops and restaurants, or you are simply out on the street near or far of the beach don’t go without covering your body first.
 Make sure you wear something on your feet too and avoid walking around barefoot as soon as you’re off that beautiful sandy beach.
 It’s not appropriate nor acceptable.
 It’s also very disrespectful to Thai’s people and culture.

 Probably nobody will say anything to you, because you are a tourist and it’s up to you how will you choose to dress.
 However, it’s good to know what Thai people prefer if you want to gain their respect.

 Finally, Thailand is known as a land of smile so don’t forget to smile.
 And if you do want to do that more often, then Thailand is the place where you should be or visit at least once in your life.